Past Speakers and Distinguished Moderators

 Kathleen Grave spends her time as an Alliance Executive at IBM making a meaningful impact on increasing client success forging multi-stakeholder alliances that transform industries and deliver cognitive solutions to global clients.
 Kathleen established the first IBM Watson Strategic Alliances after bringing the first commercialized healthcare offerings of IBM’s famous Watson cognitive technology to the global marketplace.

-Kathleen shares her time in academia as professor of strategy, at the Pepperdine Graziadio School of Business and Management, educating and mentoring future public and private sector leaders.
+Kathleen shares her time in academia as professor of strategy, at the Pepperdine Graziadio Business School, educating and mentoring future public and private sector leaders.
 Her doctoral studies at University of Liverpool, UK, focused on integrated smart cities and sustainability.

 Jeanne Holm (2016)